ragiano215/equinox/README.md

 - [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db): contains some fragments of code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking (squash-merged in [#42](https://github.com/jet/equinox/pull/42)).
 The V2 and V3 release lines are being used in production systems.
 (The V3 release provides support for significantly more efficient packing of events ([storing events in the 'Tip'](https://github.com/jet/equinox/pull/251))).
 - [EventStoreDB](https://eventstore.org/): this codebase itself has been in production since 2017 (see commit history), with key elements dating back to approx 2016.
 - [SqlStreamStore](https://github.com/SQLStreamStore/SQLStreamStore): bindings for the powerful and widely used SQL-backed Event Storage system, derived from the EventStoreDB adapter.
 [See SqlStreamStore docs](https://sqlstreamstore.readthedocs.io/en/latest/#introduction). :pray: [@rajivhost](https://github.com/rajivhost)
-- `MemoryStore`: In-memory store (volatile, for unit or integration test purposes).
+- `MemoryStore`: in-memory store (volatile, for unit or integration test purposes).
 Fulfils the full contract Equinox imposes on a store, but without I/O costs [(it's ~100 LOC wrapping a `ConcurrentDictionary`)](https://github.com/jet/equinox/blob/master/src/Equinox.MemoryStore/MemoryStore.fs).
-Also enables [take serialization/deserialization out of the picture](https://github.com/jet/FsCodec#boxcodec) in tests.
+Also enables [taking serialization/deserialization out of the picture](https://github.com/jet/FsCodec#boxcodec) in tests.

 # Components